Skip to main content

 Ambient Routines

-An ambient routine is a show that loops on a controller (or group) whenever nothing else is playing.
+An ambient routine is a show that loops on a controller whenever nothing else is playing.
 It's the "default state" of your attraction — the heartbeat that keeps things alive between scenes.

 Examples of what an ambient routine is good for: